wendlers/brick-o-lage/README.md

 and so on.
 This "smart" bricks (or "slave" bricks) are then connected to a "master" brick which allows to organize the functionality of the "smart" bricks into a more complex system.

-This project aims to provide the plans for the hardware (like schmatics and  PCBs), als well as the firmware for both, the "slace" bricks and the "master" brick.
+This project aims to provide the plans for the hardware (like schmatics, PCBs and STL for 3D printing), als well as the firmware for both, the "slace" bricks and the "master" brick.

 Currently the following bricks are planned